 Initially, the baby may sway or rock forward and backward on their hands and knees (5).
 They might even propel themselves in a direction due to greater strength in their arm muscles.
 The baby will gradually learn to scoot through trial and error and practice.

 Is Scooting Bad For Babies?

 Scooting is a normal form of movement and not bad for babies.
 Some infants may entirely rely on alternative methods of movement, such as scooting.
 According to the American Academy of Pediatrics, as long as the baby can coordinate their body movements and uses all their limbs equally, there is no need to be worried (6).

 How Long Do Babies Scoot Before They Crawl?

 Most babies switch to crawling within weeks of starting scooting.
 Some babies may crawl later but do so within eight to 12 months of age.
 A few babies may alternate between scooting and crawling, while some may not crawl at all.
-Skipping crawling and relying entirely on scooting is a normal event as long as the baby is achieving other developmental milestones on time.
+Skipping crawling and relying entirely on scooting is a normal event as long as the baby is achieving other developmental milestonesiXStages of a baby’s development in which they attain vital life skills as they grow. on time.

 When To Be Concerned?

 Scooting is seldom a cause for concern.
 However, you may consult a doctor in the following scenarios.